My Master Thesis project

 Residential Flood Risk Mapping Based on Social Vulnerability Weighted by Analytical Hierarchy Process and Machine Learning Methods

-The flood risk maps are important tools for the state government authorities to provide information to residents about potential flooding dangers.
-This study aimed to develop a flood risk map as a combination of vulnerability and hazard maps.
-The influence of different return period discharge, vulnerability resolution, and vulnerability weighting on the final risk of single buildings was studied in the area of Shanhua district located in Tainan city.
+Flood risk maps are important tools for state government authorities to provide residents with information about potential flooding hazards.
+This study aimed to develop a flood risk map by combining vulnerability and hazard maps.
+The influence of different return-period discharges, vulnerability resolutions, and vulnerability weightings on the final risk assessment of individual buildings was investigated in the Shanhua District, located in Tainan City.

 Figure 1: Study Area